 The Israeli Prime Minister's offended Palestinians and Jewish Holocaust survivors.
 He's left historians astonished, and in Israel inspired widespread mirth and hundreds of new internet memes.

 Jordana Silverstein, RN Afternoons on the ABC Radio National website.

 When it comes to educating young people about their history and the history of others, parents and teachers must work out how to interpret events in order to paint the most accurate picture of what occurred.

-Research and administrative officer Dr Rachel Stevens
+Research Associate Dr Rachel Stevens

 My research and professional work focus on the experiences of people who lived through adverse circumstances in childhood.
 I am particularly interested in how children's lives are heard, understood and remembered in different contexts.